python/cpython/Lib/idlelib/idle_test/README.txt

 5. Test Coverage

-(The following works for Windows.
-Adjust for other systems.)
+Install the coverage package into your Python 3.6 site-packages directory.
+(Its exact location depends on the OS).

-Install coverage package into py3.6/Lib/site-packages with
+> python3 -m pip install coverage
-> py -3.6 -m pip install coverage
+(On Windows, replace 'python3 with 'py -3.6' or perhaps just 'python'.)

 The problem with running coverage with repository python is that coverage uses absolute imports for its submodules, hence it needs to be in a directory in sys.path.
 One solution: copy the package to the